digilabsmaituq/DigiHelper-bot/README.md

 # DigiHelper Bot
 A bot for Digilab Discord Server based on Discord py.
-If you are from Digilab and want to run this bot on your computer, make sure you've already have discord.py on your system.
+If you are from Digilab and want to run this bot on your computer, make sure you already have discord.py on your system.
 If you haven't already, install discord.py by running this command on your terminal:
 ```
 pip install discord.py